 AI Answers About Measles: Model Comparison

-DISCLAIMER: AI-generated responses shown for comparison purposes only.
-This is NOT medical advice.
-Always consult a licensed healthcare professional for medical decisions.
+DISCLAIMER: The AI-generated responses about measles shown below are for educational comparison only.
+This is NOT medical advice and should not be used for self-diagnosis or treatment decisions.
+Always consult a qualified healthcare professional about measles symptoms and treatment. [ai-answers-measles]

 Measles is a highly contagious viral disease that was declared eliminated in the United States in 2000 but has seen resurgence due to declining vaccination rates in some communities.
 Globally, measles still causes an estimated ~128,000 deaths annually, primarily in unvaccinated children.
 The measles virus spreads through respiratory droplets and can remain infectious in the air for up to two hours.
 It is one of the most contagious diseases known, with a basic reproduction number (R0) of approximately ~12-18, meaning one infected person can transmit the virus to 12 to 18 unvaccinated individuals.
 The MMR vaccine is approximately ~97% effective after two doses, making measles a vaccine-preventable disease.